bofenghuang/vigogne/README.md

 ### 2. Convert the original LLaMA model to the format used by Hugging Face

-If you only have the weight of Facebook's original LLaMA model, you will need to convert it to the format used by Hugging Face.
-Please ignore this step if you already have the LLaMA model in Hugging Face's format.
+If you only have the weights of Facebook's original LLaMA model, you will need to convert it to the format used by Hugging Face.
+Please skip this step if you have already converted the LLaMA model to Hugging Face's format or if you are using a third-party converted model from the Hugging Face model library, such as `decapoda-research/llama-7b-hf`.
+Please note that this project is not responsible for ensuring the compliance and correctness of using third-party weights that are not Facebook official.

 ```bash
 python ../scripts/convert_llama_weights_to_hf.py \